MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 | zoom: Zoom |

 ### Properties within each card
-The following section defines the properties within each card.
+The following section defines the properties within each card:

     "general":
         "responsive": {